vavo/TagPilot/README.md

 # **TagPilot**

-**A powerful, browser-based tool for creating and managing training datasets for AI image generation, specifically for technologies like LoRA.**
+**A powerful, browser-based tool for creating and managing training datasets for AI image generation, specifically for technologies like LoRA training.**

 TagPilot streamlines the tedious process of preparing images for training by providing a suite of powerful, client-side tools, including AI-powered auto-tagging, duplicate detection, and a robust image editor.
 It runs entirely in your browser, keeping your data private and secure.